JessaTehCrow/custom_shell/docs.md

 this is handy if you want to add or use things within the shell object itself.

-### Running commands

-The shell has a function called `run`, which takes 2 arguments `command` and `help_if_error`.

-**Command**
-Command is just the command you want to be run in the form of a splitted string. for example, if you want to run `help example test`, you should pass that as `["help","example","test"]`.

-**help if error**
-This is a boolean value, default is `True`.
-This just runs the help command for the given command (or none if it's a system command).
-Recommended to set this to false if you're running commands through a function.

 ### Module injecting

 You can insert certain functions, or classes into the shell, so other modules are able to use them aswell.
 This can be done fairly easy aswell.